-Are you looking for book cover design ideas for your upcoming self-published book?
+Are you looking for book cover design inspiration for your upcoming self-published book?
 Here is a collection of some of the best book covers I have seen online as I’m always on a lookout for some gorgeous book covers that are very original, or well made, have an incredible concept or manage to get your attention while being surrounded by other covers.

 1. Penguin Classic Book Covers

 Love the original and detailed illustrations.
 Simplistic with few colors used, but it attracts attention with great illustrations and ‘hand-made’ feel.